AungMyoKyaw/DhammaStream/docs/Supabase_Schema_Design.md

 - This schema is designed for Supabase/PostgreSQL and follows normalization best practices.
 - You may add additional fields (e.g., for audit trails, user tracking) as needed.
 - Use UUIDs instead of SERIAL for distributed systems if required.
+- The `featured_entities` table provides a flexible, scalable way to feature any entity (speaker, content, etc.) in one place.
+This is useful for future extensibility and centralized management, but requires application-level enforcement of data integrity.

+### Pros and Cons of the Generic Feature Table

+**Pros:**

+- Highly flexible and scalable for any entity type.
+- Centralized management of all featured items.
+- Can store additional metadata (e.g., when/why featured, expiration).

+**Cons:**

+- No strict foreign key constraints; integrity must be managed in application logic.
+- Slightly more complex queries (must filter by `entity_type` and join to the correct table).

 ---